History of Dundalk F.C. (1903–1965): Jimmy Hasty

 One of Jim McLaughlin's first tasks at Dundalk, after being appointed player-manager, was to play in a Dundalk-Drogheda selection for the Jimmy Hasty benefit match in Oriel Park on 13 December 1974.
-A favourite of Dundalk supporters, Hasty had been murdered in a sectarian shooting near his home in Belfast on 11 October.
+A favourite of Dundalk supporters in the first half of the 1960s, Hasty had been murdered in a sectarian shooting near his home in Belfast on 11 October.

-Jimmy Hasty (1936–1974) signed for Dundalk in November 1960, making a scoring debut against Cork Celtic at Oriel Park then, five weeks later on St. Stephen's Day, he scored the only goal in Dundalk's second ever Leinster Senior Cup final win.
-Hasty had only one arm, having lost his left arm in a factory accident aged 14.
-But his reputation as a goalscorer, who had learned to use his disability to his advantage on the pitch, had attracted Dundalk Director Jim Malone.
-When Malone saw Hasty play for Newry Town he was so confident in Hasty's ability that he paid him a signing on fee with a personal cheque, vouching for him in front of a sceptical board.
-But Hasty instantly became a star, with spectators flocking to grounds all over the League to see him play.
-By the time Hasty left the club in 1966, he had won League, Top Four Cup and Leinster Senior Cup medals.
+Jimmy Hasty (1936–1974) signed for Dundalk in November 1960, making a scoring debut against Cork Celtic at Oriel Park then, five weeks later on St. Stephen's Day, he scored the only goal in Dundalk's second Leinster Senior Cup final win.
+Hasty had lost his left arm in a factory accident aged 14.
+But his reputation as a goalscorer, who had learned to use his injury to his advantage on the pitch, had attracted Dundalk Director Jim Malone.
+When Malone saw Hasty play for Newry Town he was so confident in Hasty's ability that he personally guaranteed the cost of the transfer in front of a sceptical board.
+Hasty instantly became a star, however, with spectators flocking to grounds all over the League to see him play.
+By the time he had left the club in 1966, he had won League, Top Four Cup and Leinster Senior Cup medals.
 He was also the joint top-scorer in the 1963–64 season and had assisted the first goal and scored the second in the famous match in Zurich - the first away victory by an Irish side in European competition.
-Over six seasons he made 170 appearances, scoring 103 goals (59 goals in 98 League appearances).
+He made 170 appearances over six seasons, scoring 103 goals (59 goals in 98 League appearances).
 His final goal in the League of Ireland came in February 1967, when he scored for Drogheda against Alan Fox's Dundalk side that would go on to win the League that season.
 In recent years Hasty has been the subject of documentaries on RTÉ, BBC, and UEFA.